-- charity or op shop (some charities will collect furniture and household items at no cost)
+- charity or op shops (some charities will collect furniture and household items at no cost)

 You can also advertise your goods for free collection on the following sites:

-Any electronic item with a cord can be recycled or donated using the following alternatives:
+Unwanted electronic items can be recycled or donated using the following options:

 Option 1: If in good condition, donate using:

-Option 1: Drop off for recycling at the Norwood Town Hall
+Option 3: Drop off at the Norwood Town Hall.

 The Council Depot at 30 Davis Rd, Glynde, the Norwood Town Hall or at either of the three Council libraries.
 Aldi and Ikea also accept rechargeable and non-rechargeable batteries (AA, AAA, C, D and 9V sized).